 An Armenian composer, arranger, pianist, piano and harmony teacher residing in Beirut, Lebanon, Boghos Gelalian was born in Alexandrette (then in Syria), in 1927.

 In the 1960's, while his career was developing, Beirut was being introduced to the latest avant-guard music of Europe.
-Several European composers visited the city, including Karlheinz Stockhausen who composed the work Jeita to be performed in the cave of the same name north of Beirut.
-Gelalian was sensitive to the new influence, but resolved to find his personal voice, inspired by Armenian and Middle-Eastern modes.
+Several European composers visited the city, including Karlheinz Stockhausen who composed the work Jeita to be performed in the eponymous cave north of Beirut.
+Gelalian was sensitive to the new influence, but resolved to find his personal voice, inspired by Armenian and Middle Eastern modes.
 By creatively exploiting the chromatic fragments of such scales, and experimenting with their harmonization, Gelalian reached a degree of chromaticism that approached atonal music.
-He also experimented with the use of modal cadences as well as Armenian and Middle-Eastern rhythmic patterns.
+He also experimented with the use of modal cadences as well as Armenian and Middle Eastern rhythmic patterns.

-Gelalian has invented the adjective "orientalisant" (French) to describe his work which alludes to the Middle-East and is inspired by it without thematic borrowing.
+Gelalian invented the adjective "orientalisant" (French) to describe his work which alludes to the Middle East and is inspired by it without thematic borrowing.
 Intensely melodic, driven by incessant rhythmic energy, harmonically quite intricate, and highly original, Gelalian's music strives to transcend all national and cultural barriers to reach a universal public.